kessotolo/ConversationalCommerce/frontend/docs/ARCHITECTURE.md

 - **Error handling is required for all async flows**: Use try/catch around all await calls that can throw.
 - **All async functions must be fully typed**: Never use `any` in async function signatures or return types.
 - **Async flows must be documented and tested**: All async logic must have corresponding tests and inline comments for complex flows.

+## 🧹 2024: Initial Build & Type Safety Enforcement (Summary)

+### Achievements
+- All `any` types eliminated; replaced with explicit interfaces, generics, or `unknown` with type guards
+- All unused variables, imports, and forbidden `require()` usage removed
+- All model interfaces (Product, Order, StorefrontComponent, etc.) now require `created_at: string` and use canonical base types
+- All bridge files removed; only direct module imports allowed (no `/types/` directory usage)
+- All index signature property access (TS4111) and strict optional property errors fixed
+- All code is now linter- and type-check compliant; CI blocks merges on violations
+- All async code uses async/await with full error handling and type safety
+- All code changes are documented and tested

+### Canonical Linter/Type Error Resolution
+- Use type guards and explicit types instead of non-null assertions or `any`
+- Suppress false positive linter/type errors only with line-level comments and clear justification
+- Never use file-level disables except for legacy/third-party code
+- All test code must be type-safe and use mocks for side-effectful utilities

+### Updated Rules for All Contributors & AI Agents
+- Never introduce new `any` types or bridge files
+- Always use direct module imports and respect module boundaries
+- All code must be clean, readable, and well-documented
+- All code must pass `npm run lint`, `npm run type-check`, and `npm run verify:architecture`
+- All architectural and code quality rules are enforced by CI and documented in this file